When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The Canon AE-1 is among the best options for a vintage camera.
 Its introduction revolutionized the concept of photography dramatically by making a film camera more understandable to the public.

-Because of the inclusion of a full-program auto mode, the shooting process now consists solely of pointing, focusing, and pushing the shutter button on the camera.
+Because of the inclusion of a full-program auto mode, shooting now consists solely of pointing, focusing, and pressing the shutter button on the camera.

 Besides simplifying the vintage camera’s functionality, the company launched many additional peripherals and lenses for the product.

-FD mount lenses are still available, such as the 50mm f1.8, making the camera popular among professional photographers.
+FD-mount lenses, such as the 50mm f1.8, are still available, are still available, making the camera popular among professional photographers.

 Key Specifications